+So this was where my cork board started (after painting the frame of course).
 The cork wasn’t easily removable from this frame, so I just covered the frame with painter’s tape.
-Here is the cork board after one light coat of white spray paint:
+Here is the cork board before and after one light coat of white spray paint:

 After 2 more light coats of white and the tape removed:

 Having finished the project, would I recommend painting cork?
 Absolutely.
 Just not in white.
 Unless you can manage 2 very light and VERY even coats.
 The contrast is way to high once a pin is pushed into it and it just looks silly.
 It looks like a DIY.
 We don’t want our projects to look like DIYs, we want them to look like things we paid a lot of money for.
 Am I right?
 White painted cork board is not going to give you that look.

 So what would I recommend?
 A color with much less contrast to the brown, and still, just a couple light, even coats.
 Like gold.
 Metallic Caramel Latte by Krylon is what I used, but any color that’s closer to the original cork board than white should be fine.
 Bonus points for metallic (not just because it’s pretty, but because it will reflect the light in different directions, further hiding the pin holes).

 Since painting my first cork board white was a flop, I made a new one.
 Starting with a pretty wood frame from Goodwill, I removed the glass and painted the frame the same mint green.
 Then instead of putting the glass back in, I cut a section of cork (like this) to size and then put the cardboard backing back in the frame to hold it in place.